Built Robotics’ massive construction excavator drives itself

 I’ve never had a meeting quite like the one I had with Built Robotics.

-Within about ten minutes of meeting Built’s co-founder Noah Ready-Campbell, we’re steering an 80,000 pound construction excavator around what is basically his company’s back yard.
+Within about 10 minutes of meeting Built’s co-founder Noah Ready-Campbell, we’re steering an 80,000-pound construction excavator around what is basically his company’s back yard.

 He wants me to see what it’s like to drive one; how much skill and finesse it takes to safely and efficiently move mountains of dirt around with this massive machine.
 The answer?
 Lots.